-Margaret Nyambura is a summer intern at the O’Neill Institute for National and Global Health Law.
+Margaret Nyambura was a summer intern at the O’Neill Institute for National and Global Health Law.

 She is an advocate of the High Court of Kenya, an associate of the Chartered Institute of Arbitrators, as well as a certified professional mediator.
 Prior to joining the O’Neill Institute, she worked as an intern at Resolution Insurance and volunteered at the HIV/AIDS Tribunal in Kenya.
 Nyambura attended pupillage at A.B.
 Patel and Patel Advocates and CM Advocates LLP in Nairobi where she practiced commercial dispute resolution as well as family law.